TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 :figwidth: 300px
 :name: "matrix_inversion"

 Original and regularized equations.
-We see that the regularized equations have a unique solution, but has thereby implicitly selected one particular solution of the original system.
+We see that the regularized equations have a unique solution, but this solution is slightly biased towards the origin.
 ```

 ````